Who We Are

 Super Show and Tell

-Our competition will be held on November 12, 2020.
+Our competition was held on November 12, 2020.
 Click on the button below to view pictures of all the Super Show and Tell entries.

 Armoire by Craig Aebli

 Standing at 89″ high, this impressive 18th century inspired armoire is built of curly maple.
 Raised panels adorn the sides and doors.
 This cabinet sits on top of ogee bracket feet.
 The dovetail drawers are hand cut.